Commission de la construction du Québec

 The Commission de la construction du Québec (CCQ) (Quebec Construction Commission) is responsible for the application of the laws and regulations that govern the construction industry in the province of Quebec.
 Funded by the industry's employers and employees, the CCQ offers numerous services in the areas of social services, vocational training, workforce management, and application of the construction industry's collective agreements.

 Description

 The Commission de la construction du Québec, created in 1987, is responsible for application of the Act Respecting Labour Relations, Vocational Training, and Workforce Management in the Construction Industry (Act R-20), which governs the industry.
 It is funded mainly by payroll deductions made from employees and employers in the construction industry.

 The CCQ's purpose is to offer numerous services to its clientele, notably in terms of social benefits, pension, and insurance plans; vocational training; and management of the industry's workforce.
 It is also responsible for applying the construction industry's collective agreements.

-In Québec, the construction industry is an important sector, generating more than $40 billion of investment each year.
-The hundreds of thousands of people involved in the industry and the companies that employ them must be constantly on the move throughout the province.
+The construction industry is a major economic driver in Quebec, drawing tens of billions of dollars in investments annually.
+The industry includes hundreds of thousands of workers and numerous firms that frequently relocate across the province to complete various infrastructure and development projects.